-Financial institutions and advice is heavily regulated and rightfully so.
-To protect the public, banking and lending organizations must adhere to governmental regulations.
-One could look at Google’s E-A-T stance as a protection.
+Financial institutions and advice are heavily regulated and rightfully so.
+To protect the public, banking, and lending organizations must adhere to governmental regulations.
+One could look at Google’s E-E-A-T stance as a protection.
 One that financial companies can readily work well within.

 In the case of TheMortgageReports.com, they saw a decrease in August but were able to quickly recoup and even saw further improvement in the March 2019 update.
 At the same time, based on the SemRush data, it appears that their paid traffic increased as well.

 From a strategic standpoint, TheMortgageReports offset a lull in organic traffic with a revised and successful paid strategy.

 But the efforts to shift monetization to paid advertising also benefited them content-wise.
 Looking at an old page from November 2017, the site at one point had a heavy dependence on sidebar advertising modules which was weighing down the trust of the site.